-The Super Featherweight division has seen some major star power leave its ranks in the past half decade, from old legends like Manny Pacquiao and Juan Manuel Marquez, to the up-and-comers, like Robert Guerrero and Adrien BRoner.
+The Super Featherweight division has seen some major star power leave its ranks in the past half decade.
+While some talent has been restocked, it still seems like a way-station of a division, with the greener pastures of lightweight calling many of the big names.
 So what’s next at 130 lbs, and who are the big dogs left in the Super Featherweight division rankings?

-Super featherweight division rankings last updated April 2013
+Super featherweight division rankings (130 lbs.) last updated September 2015

-- Takashi Uchiyama - Although he has just 20 pro fights, he’s undefeated and has 16 knockout wins.
-He became the WBA champion after knocking out Juan Carlos Salgado, the man who dethroned Jorge Linares via TKO1.
-He has since defended the title five times, all of which have been TKO victories, most recently against Jorge Solis, excluding a technical draw in the 3rd round.
+- Takashi Uchiyama – Through 24 pro fights, he’s undefeated and has 19 knockout wins.
+He became the WBA titleholder after knocking out Juan Carlos Salgado, the man who dethroned Jorge Linares via TKO1.
+All but one of his title defenses have been TKO victories, excluding a technical draw, the only blemish on his ledger.

 More Boxing Weight Class Rankings